Integrated Undersea Surveillance System insignia: History

 The IUSS Qualification Guide is used in completing all knowledge-based prerequisites.

 The insignia, itself, consists of a gold or silver colored metal pin with a trident and seahorse twined on a globe superimposed on a breaking wave.
 The insignia is issued in two degrees: silver for enlisted personnel and gold for officers.

 Enlisted sailors who are awarded the Integrated Undersea Surveillance System Specialist breast device are NOT authorized to place the designator (IUSS) after their rate.
 The now cancelled instruction OPNAVINST 1020.5A only authorized the wearing of the insignia, but not the addition of (IUSS) after the sailor's rate.
 Other warfare programs, such as ESWS authorize both the wearing of insignia and the addition of designation after the rate; however, the IUSS insignia was only ever authorized for wear.

+The IUSS badge is one of a number of foreign badges authorized to be worn on Canadian Armed Forces uniform.